widdix/aws-cf-templates/wordpress/README.md

 ### Limitations

-* It is not possible to install plugins or themes with the web interface at the moment as the changes are not propagated to all servers automatically.
+Installing and updating core, plugins and themes is disabled.
+You need to edit the ``/root/config.sh`` to change core, plugins and themes during bootstrapping of EC2 instances.

 ### Support needed?